SarShaheen/Evolution-Of-Air-Jordan/README.md

 I will test this website in different browsers to ensure it works with Chrome,Safari etc...

-I will ensure this project is responsive and functional on all screen sizes by using devtool toolbar.
+I will ensure this project is responsive and functional on all screen sizes by using devtools toolbar.

+I will confirm that all text throughout the site is easily visable and the links are accessible to users.

+I will make sure that the sign up form will only submit once vaild details are entered.

+# Bugs

+I haven’t ran into any bugs yet but will update this if i do.

+# Validator Testing

+- __HTML__

+I will confirm no errors are returned after passing the offical W3C validator.

+- __CSS__

+I will confirm no errors are returned after passing the Jigsaw validator.